New here? First time using Claude and Canva? Start with Section 03 to get your accounts set up, then come back to explore.

 3. Describe what you need

 Be specific: what it's for, the size, the headline, the date, the tone.
-Copy a starter prompt from the right.
+Copy a starter prompt from the right and edit it.

 4. Claude builds it